 \subsection{Main results: $k$-symplectic structures and absolutely trianalytic subvarieties}

 In the present paper, we prove two bounds on the Betti numbers of absolutely trianalytic subvarieties, quite restrictive for their geometry.
-In particular, we prove that a normalization of a proper complex subvariety of a generic deformation of a 10-dimensiona O'Grady space must necessarily belong to a new type of hyperk\"ahler manifolds (\ref{_O_Gra_10_dim_Theorem_}).
+In particular, we prove that the normalization of a proper complex subvariety of a generic deformation of a 10-dimensional O'Grady space must necessarily belong to a new type of hyperk\"ahler manifolds (\ref{_O_Gra_10_dim_Theorem_}).

 Our arguments are based on an elementary observation, stated below as \ref{_form_restri_Theorem_}.